shivaniputti/inventory-hub/README.md

- AI Based Voting System with Proctoring
+ # Smart Stock Inventory Optimization for Retail Stores

-This project is developed to provide a secure and reliable online voting system using basic AI concepts.
-The main idea is to ensure that only authorized users can vote and to reduce the chances of malpractice during the voting process.
+This project is developed to improve inventory management in retail stores by using smart stock monitoring and optimization techniques.
+The main objective of the system is to reduce stock shortages, avoid overstocking, and maintain proper product availability in the store.

-In this system, users first register using their details.
-During login, authentication is done and the system verifies the identity of the user.
-Basic face verification is used to match the user with stored data.
-While voting, continuous monitoring is done to make sure that no unfair activity is happening.

-The project mainly focuses on improving transparency and security in online voting.
-It tries to simulate how real-time monitoring and verification can help in conducting elections in a safer way.
+The system helps store management to track product quantities, monitor stock levels, and identify fast-moving and slow-moving products.
+Based on the available stock data, the system provides better inventory handling and improves overall store efficiency.

+This project is useful for retail businesses where maintaining accurate inventory is important for customer satisfaction and profit management.

-Features
+## Features

-- User registration and login system
-- Identity verification using face recognition
-- AI-based monitoring during voting
+- Product stock monitoring
-- Simple and user-friendly voting interface
+- Inventory update and management
+- Detection of low stock items
-- Secure handling of user data
+- Avoidance of overstocking and wastage
+- Easy product tracking system
+- User-friendly interface

-Technologies Used
+## Technologies Used

+- HTML
-- Frontend: HTML, CSS
+- CSS
+- JavaScript
-- Backend: Python
+- Python
-- Basic AI concepts for verification and monitoring

-Project Structure

-The project consists of different modules such as user authentication, verification system, and voting interface.
-Each module is connected to ensure smooth working of the system.

-Conclusion

-This project gives an idea about how AI can be used in real-world applications like online voting.
-It helps in understanding security, authentication, and monitoring concepts in a practical way.
+- Database for storing inventory details

+## Working of the Project

+The system stores product information such as product name, quantity, price, and stock status.
+Whenever products are added or removed, the inventory gets updated automatically.
+If the stock level goes below a certain limit, the system identifies it and helps the management take necessary action.

+The project is designed to make inventory management simpler, faster, and more efficient compared to manual stock handling methods.

+## Applications

+- Supermarkets
+- Retail shops
+- Department stores
+- Small business inventory management

- Future Scope
+## Future Enhancements

-In future, the system can be improved by using more advanced AI models, better security mechanisms, and real-time database integration to handle large-scale voting systems.
+- Barcode integration
+- Sales prediction and demand analysis
+- Cloud database support
+- Mobile application support

+## Conclusion

+This project demonstrates how smart inventory optimization can improve retail store management by reducing errors, saving time, and maintaining accurate stock information.
+It provides a practical solution for efficient inventory handling in modern retail businesses.